 The integration works through Shopify’s Google & YouTube sales channel.
 Once installed, ecommerce events like page views, add-to-cart actions, and purchases flow into GA4 automatically.
 No code editing, no theme modifications, no developer needed.

-How to Connect Google Analytics to Shopify
+How to Connect Google Analytics to Shopify in 2026

 Why Use Shopify with Google Analytics